ivank/potygen/README.md

 - typescript-pgsql-plugin
 - developing the autocomplete columns on "."
-- writing integration test to verify
+- all data loaded successfully
+- source at path found
-- config in service using cli to be able to use database and load data
+- need to convert source to columns and show